opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Tutorial complete!
 ------------------

-Congratulations, you've used :code:`pystac-client` to search for data in a public STAC catalog and :code:`odc-stac` to load the data into an :code:`xarray`.
+Congratulations, you've used :doc:`pystac-client <pystac-client:index>` to search for data in a public STAC catalog and :doc:`odc-stac <odc-stac:intro>` to load the data into an :class:`xarray:xarray.Dataset`.
-In the last step you exported the loaded data as a series of Cloud Optimised GeoTIFF files, which you can now use in other applications.
+In the last step, you exported the loaded data as a series of Cloud Optimised GeoTIFF files, which you can now use in other applications.

 .. note::
    Make sure you download these files from the file browser before exiting the tutorial space as they will be deleted when the tutorial space is closed.